One company has aggressively advertised on my Facebook and it has really caught my eye.

 Smallwoods, the company that makes beautiful, giant photo prints for your home, has me swooning.
-I love all their of gallery walls and giant prints.
+I love all their gallery walls and giant prints.
 I wanted some for myself, but after seeing the price tag, I knew it just wasn’t meant to be.

 Here’s how I made a DIY Smallwoods knock-off!